Evan Hudson is an acknowledged leader among a new generation of real estate capital markets lawyers.

 Regarding publicly traded REITs, Evan advises on disclosure issues and corporate matters.
 He understands the criticality of raising funds to execute business plans, and he knows the market and enjoys helping managers to achieve their most ambitious goals.

 Evan is also among the nation’s leading advisors in the retail alternative investment space.
 His knowledge extends to non-exchange-traded, portfolio-diversifying investments such as perpetual-life NAV REITs, lifecycle REITs, “Reg D” products, DSTs and Qualified Opportunity Funds.
 He frequently writes and speaks on such topics, and he has participated in writings issued by the Investment Program Association (now the Institute for Portfolio Alternatives).
-He also serves on the Legislative & Regulatory Committee of the Alternative & Direct Investment Securities Association.
+He has served on the Legislative & Regulatory Committee of the Alternative & Direct Investment Securities Association and is actively involved with the IPA.

 In addition to helping with capital-raising, Evan brings unique experience in advising issuers as they respond to hostile mini-tender offers and assert their rights vis-à-vis commercial counterparties.
 Evan also deals regularly with DTCC’s Alternative Investment Product (AIP) platform, “back-office” securities custody issues and transfer agency matters.